-Of the three human skin sensitisation tests that reflect Key Events in the Adverse Outcome Pathway (AOP), the DPRA test represents Key Event 1, the “molecular initiating event” of binding to skin proteins.
+Of the three human skin sensitisation tests that reflect Key Events in the Adverse Outcome Pathway (AOP), the h-CLAT test represents Key Event 3, the activation of the local immune response via dendritic cells in the epidermis.
 Test items are classified based on a “two out of three” approach.

 SUMMARY OF THE TEST METHOD

 - THP-1 cells are pre-cultured for either 48 or 72 hours.

 - At the end of the THP-1 pre-culture period, a stock solution of the test item is prepared in an appropriate solvent and diluted over an 8 dose range.

 - The diluted test item and the vehicle control are incubated with THP-1 cells in a 96 well plate for 24 hours.

 - After the 24 hour exposure period, THP-1 cells are washed and then stained with propidium iodide.